open-infrastructure-labs/openinfralabs-website/src/pages/pages/default.md

 title: Community
 subTitle: 'Join to contribute code, documentation, and use cases'
 ---
-OpenInfra Labs is a global open source community independently governed at the OpenStack Foundation.
+OpenInfra Labs is a global open source community independently governed at the Open Infrastructure Foundation.
 Our ethos is user-driven and our culture is welcoming and respectful.
 We invite you to try out Open Infralabs, provide your feedback and get involved in contributing to the code.

 <br>